tybyers/AZMLND_projects/README.md

 * Perhaps clean the data a bit more thoroughly.
 * Try to use a balanced data set rather than imbalanced one.
 * With the selected best model, do hyperparameter tuning if we can using HyperDrive.
 * The AUC of 0.98 from the ROC curve for the AutoML model indicates we should be able to achieve a better accuracy than the 91.6% that we did.
-We should do more work to adjust the default threshold value to achieve better accurace.
+We should do more work to adjust the default threshold value to achieve better accuracy.

 ## Proof of cluster clean up